AirSThib/MinetestMapperGUI/README.md

 * A modern C++ compiler
 * Qt-Framework
 * CMake
+* git

 ### Compiling ###

+Open the Folder in your preferred IDE.
+Visual Studio and Qt-Creator are known to work.

+OR:

+Use the commandline:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_PORTABLE=TRUE .
 cmake --build . --config Release
 ```

 ### Creating a package ###